zerolawtech/SFT-Protocol/docs/custodian-basics.rst

 Minimal Implementation
 ======================

-The `IMiniCustodian <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/interfaces/IMiniCustodian.sol>`__ interface defines a minimal implementation required for custodian contracts to interact with an IssuingEntity contract.
+The `IBaseCustodian <https://github.com/HyperLink-Technology/SFT-Protocol/blob/master/contracts/interfaces/IBaseCustodian.sol>`__ interface defines a minimal implementation required for custodian contracts to interact with an IssuingEntity contract.
 Notably absent from this interface are methods for internal custodian transfers, or to transfer out of the contract.
 Depending on the type of custodian and intended use case, outgoing transfers may be implemented in different ways.

-.. method:: IMiniCustodian.ownerID()
+.. method:: IBaseCustodian.ownerID()

     Public bytes32 hash representing the owner of the contract.

-.. method:: IMiniCustodian.receiveTransfer(address _token, bytes32 _id, uint256 _value)
+.. method:: IBaseCustodian.receiveTransfer(address _token, bytes32 _id, uint256 _value)

     * ``_token``: Token addresss being transferred to the the Custodian.
     * ``_id``: Sender ID.